Reebal/CardMetrics/README.md

 # Insights deep dive

 ### Revenue and Transactions Growth

-•	March saw the highest revenue growth (149.8) and transaction growth (161.0), indicating strong performance.
+- March saw the highest revenue growth (149.8) and transaction growth (161.0), indicating strong performance.
-•	June experienced a significant drop in revenue (-68.7) and transactions (-73.3), suggesting seasonal fluctuations or external factors affecting spending.
+- June experienced a significant drop in revenue (-68.7) and transactions (-73.3), suggesting seasonal fluctuations or external factors affecting spending.
-•	The average transaction value is 49.46, with an average revenue of 281,597, providing a benchmark for monthly performance.
+- The average transaction value is 49.46, with an average revenue of 281,597, providing a benchmark for monthly performance.

 ### Product Performance and Engagement
-•	Visa has the highest total revenue contribution across both credit ($6,97,415) and debit ($9,28,203) transactions, indicating strong customer preference.
+- Visa has the highest total revenue contribution across both credit ($6,97,415) and debit ($9,28,203) transactions, indicating strong customer preference.
-•	Mastercard and Amex have significant engagement in the credit category, with $5,23,022 and $3,80,742 in revenue, respectively.
+- Mastercard and Amex have significant engagement in the credit category, with $5,23,022 and $3,80,742 in revenue, respectively.
-•	Prepaid debit transactions contribute minimally ($42,489 for Visa), suggesting lower engagement with this product.
+- Prepaid debit transactions contribute minimally ($42,489 for Visa), suggesting lower engagement with this product.

 ### Customer Demographics and Financial Health
-•	The average credit score is 710, with the 60-90k income group having the highest average (713).
+- The average credit score is 710, with the 60-90k income group having the highest average (713).
-•	The lowest credit score (709) is in both the 30-60k and <30k income groups.
+- The lowest credit score (709) is in both the 30-60k and <30k income groups.
-•	Gender distribution is nearly equal, with 50.8% female and 49.2% male customers.
+- Gender distribution is nearly equal, with 50.8% female and 49.2% male customers.

 ### Credit Utilization and Limit Trends
-•	The average debt-to-income ratio is 138.2%, with the highest ratio (145.9%) observed in the 30-60k income range.
+- The average debt-to-income ratio is 138.2%, with the highest ratio (145.9%) observed in the 30-60k income range.
-•	Higher-income groups (>90k) have a lower debt-to-income ratio (130%), suggesting better financial management.
+- Higher-income groups (>90k) have a lower debt-to-income ratio (130%), suggesting better financial management.
-•	The lowest debt-to-income ratio (112.1%) is in the <30k group, possibly due to lower credit access.
+- The lowest debt-to-income ratio (112.1%) is in the <30k group, possibly due to lower credit access.

 ### Insights into Customer Retention and Card Expiration
-•	The distribution of credit scores by income shows that high-credit-score individuals (700+) are more concentrated in lower-income groups (<30k and 30-60k).
+- The distribution of credit scores by income shows that high-credit-score individuals (700+) are more concentrated in lower-income groups (<30k and 30-60k).
-•	The new customer trend peaked in 2020 (38 new customers), indicating a potential surge in credit card adoption.
+- The new customer trend peaked in 2020 (38 new customers), indicating a potential surge in credit card adoption.
-•	Consistent growth in new customers from 2000 to 2012, with peaks in 2006 (15), 2010 (20), and 2012 (16), suggests stable acquisition.
+- Consistent growth in new customers from 2000 to 2012, with peaks in 2006 (15), 2010 (20), and 2012 (16), suggests stable acquisition.

+# Recommendations

+Based on the findings of the credit utilization, customer retention, and financial health analysis, we recommend the following to support financial growth, customer retention, and revenue optimization:

+### Optimize debt-to-income ratios for mid-income groups
+For 30-60k income group: Implement targeted financial education programs and personalized debt management tools to reduce the high debt-to-income ratio (145.9%) and improve financial stability.
+For high-income groups (>90k): Offer premium credit products with higher limits and better rewards, as this group maintains a lower debt-to-income ratio (130%), indicating responsible credit usage.

+### Expand credit offerings for high-credit-score, low-income customers
+For <30k and 30-60k groups: Develop specialized credit products, such as secured credit cards or low-interest options, to encourage responsible borrowing among high-credit-score individuals (700+), who are concentrated in these income brackets.

+### Leverage Visa’s strong market position
+For revenue growth: Strengthen partnerships with Visa through exclusive cashback programs or co-branded cards, as Visa leads in revenue generation with $6,97,415 from credit transactions and $9,28,203 from debit transactions.

+### Address seasonal revenue fluctuations
+For low-performing months: Introduce promotional campaigns, cashback incentives, or seasonal rewards to stabilize transaction volumes, particularly in June, which saw a sharp decline (-68.7 revenue, -73.3 transactions).

+### Revise prepaid debit card strategy
+For customer engagement: Re-evaluate prepaid debit offerings by introducing better incentives, bundling options, or loyalty rewards to increase adoption, as Visa’s prepaid debit transactions contribute minimally ($42,489).